Richfletch92/BWGM/README.md

 - **User Authentication:**
   - Provides user registration and login functionality.
-  - Supports social media login options for quick and easy access.
   - Ensures secure handling of user data with proper validation and error handling.
   - Users can reset their password via email.